-the expected information gain can be written analogously to that of the single experiment:
+In this setting, the expected information gain can be written analogously to that of the single experiment:

 where $p_{\phi}(z_{0:T}) = \mathbb{E}_{p(\theta)} \bigl[p_{\phi}(z_{0:T} \mid \theta)\bigr]$.
+This definition corresponds to the \textit{terminal reward} framework in literature~\citep[Section 1.8]{foster2021thesis}, as it compares the prior entropy of $\theta$ with the posterior entropy at the end of the experiment sequence.
 Note that the EIG in~\eqref{eq:sequential_eig} is evaluated under the expectation of the marginal distribution $p_\phi(z_{0:T})$, including the stochastic design policy.
-This definition corresponds to the \textit{terminal reward} framework in literature~\citep[][Section 1.8]{foster2021thesis}, as it compares the prior entropy of $\theta$ with the posterior entropy at the end of the experiment sequence.
 The resulting experimental design objective corresponds to finding the optimal policy parameters $\phi^* \coloneq \argmax_\phi \,\, \mathcal{I}(\phi)$.
 The upcoming sections will present a novel interpretation of this objective in a sequential decision-making framework that leverages the duality with inference techniques to perform policy amortization.